 For microfilm loans to other libraries, there is a two-reel limit, per patron.
 Additional reels may be ordered after borrowed reels have been returned and received back.
 All reels must be returned in a box.

 Generally, there is no fee for obtaining an item through interlibrary loan except return postage.
-If a fee is required to borrow an item, the State Library will secure your permission before confirming the request.
+If a fee is required to borrow an item, the Research Library will secure your permission before confirming the request.

 Members of the public may submit requests for loans or copies of items from our collection through their local public library.
 Libraries may submit requests via OCLC or an ALA form mailed or faxed to 602-256-7984, or email.